Alcoa Corporation (AA) Shares Up Despite Recent Market Volatility

-Alcoa Corporation (NYSE: AA)’s stock price has increased by 1.79 compared to its previous closing price of 46.45.
-However, the company has seen a 0.83% increase in its stock price over the last five trading sessions.
+Alcoa Corporation (NYSE: AA)’s stock price has increased by 5.54 compared to its previous closing price of 48.94. however, the company has experienced a 5.45% increase in its stock price over the last five trading days.
 The Wall Street Journal reported on 01/18/23 that Alcoa Fourth-Quarter Revenue Declines 20% on Lower Aluminum Prices

 Is It Worth Investing in Alcoa Corporation (NYSE: AA) Right Now?